Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-As a rule, the symptoms of a cold pass by themselves, without treatment.
-But if your body is attacked by complications of a cold, the situation can very soon deteriorate.
-How to distinguish symptoms of cold complications and what to do if your condition worsens?
+Typically, cold symptoms go away on their own, without treatment.
+But if your body is attacked by cold complications, the situation can get worse very quickly.
+How to distinguish the symptoms of cold complications and what to do if your condition worsens?

-Cold and sinusitis (sinusitis)
+Colds and sinusitis

-Do not confuse the common cold with the flu
+Don't confuse a cold with the flu

-- Sinus infections (sinusitis or sinusitis)
+- Sinus infections (sinusitis or maxillary sinusitis)

 - Asthma attacks

-- Bronchitis (with a dry cough)
+- Bronchitis (with dry cough)

 - Ear infections